Asyfundyar/Dowa/README.md

 backgroundColor: '#fff', for background color
-alignItems: 'center', # is for left, middle or right alignment
+alignItems: 'center', # is for left, middle or right alignment (primary axis)
-justifyContent: 'center', # is for up, middle, or down alignment
+justifyContent: 'center', # is for up, middle, or down alignment (cross axis)

 To make sure the app content stays within the visible screen use SafeAreaView by first importing it and then replacing View section with it.